sib-swiss/training-collection/scripts/collection_header.md

 [![](assets/logo-vertical.svg)](https://glittr.org)

+I you haven't stopped reading, you like the old school `README` :neckbeard:.
+Nice!

-A curated list of **bioinformatics training material**.
+It's curated list of **bioinformatics training material**.
 All material is:

 - In a GitHub or GitLab repository
 - Free to use
 - Written in markdown or similar

 **NOTE:** This list of courses is selected *only* based on the above criteria.
 There are *no* checks on quality.

-Is your (favourite) course not in there?
-Is a link dead?
-Did you find a typo?
-Any contribution to this list is highly appreciated :+1:.
-Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) first.

 ## Contents